-- System.getProperty(String key, String def) does not accept a null default value, which allows to ensure the returned value is always non null. - Collections of the Java Collections Framework that can hold null elements (e.g. HashMap) do not accept null elements.
-This allows APIs to return null (e.g. HashMap.get(Object)) only when an element is not contained in the collection.
+- System.getProperty(String key, String def) does not accept a null default value, which allows to ensure the returned value is always non null. - Collections of the Java Collections Framework that can hold null elements (e.g. HashMap) do not accept null (e.g. HashMap.get(Object)) only when an element is not contained in the collection.